cdconn00/clamify-ui/README.md

 ## Testing

 To run all the automated tests together run: `npm run test`.
 This script will run both the component and E2E tests.

+*Testing must be performed with Node 16, as the `start-server-and-test package` does not yet support newer versions.*

 ### End-to-End (E2E) Tests